fantastic001/phd/rm/overview.md

 Another popular static graph embedding is DistGER [@fang_distributed_2023] which extends random walk sampling to account increased information gain by considering the neighbors of the sampled nodes.
 This approach aims to capture more comprehensive structural information from the graph, leading to improved embedding quality.
 This paper also introduces a distributed training framework to handle large-scale graphs efficiently.

+Another static graph embedding technique is LINE [@tang_line_2015] which is designed to handle large-scale information networks.
+LINE optimizes an objective function that preserves both local and global network structures, making it suitable for various types of graphs, including undirected, directed, and weighted graphs.
+The method employs an edge-sampling algorithm to improve the efficiency of the training process, allowing it to scale to networks with millions of nodes and billions of edges.

 ## Dynamic graph embeddings

 # Types of graphs in software engineering
 ## Control flow graphs